-If you’ve bought or sold a home recently, the chances are excellent you’ve purchased or received a home warranty.
+If you’ve bought a home recently, you may have purchased or received a home warranty.

 Home warranties aren’t insurance policies.
 They’re service contracts.
 Like a service contract that covers repairs to your computer, a home warranty is a company’s agreement to pay for fixing — and, if necessary, replacing — specified home components.

 A home insurance policy, in comparison, covers losses if your home and its contents are damaged or lost to theft, fire or other causes.

 A basic home warranty costs about $350 to $500 a year or more.
 It typically covers kitchen appliances, plumbing, water heater, furnace, sump pump, whirlpool tub, and ceiling and exhaust fans, Angie’s List says.